Nearly 500 U.S. churches face climate-linked flooding threat, scientists say

-NEW YORK, May 2 (Thomson Reuters Foundation) - Nearly 500 U.S. churches built in low-lying coastal areas are in danger of flooding at least once a year by 2050 should seas continue rising amid unchecked climate change, scientists said Thursday.
+NEW YORK (Thomson Reuters Foundation) - Nearly 500 U.S. churches built in low-lying coastal areas are in danger of flooding at least once a year by 2050 should seas continue rising amid unchecked climate change, scientists said Thursday.

 States with the highest levels of church attendance - including Louisiana and North Carolina - figure among those with the most houses of worship at risk, said a report by Climate Central, a non-profit science and communication organization.